eastmallingresearch/metagenomics/README.md

 $HOME/src/qiime/qiime-1.8.0-release/bin

+usearch-
+you need to download usearch version 5.2.3.2 and put in your local binaries directory- either by symlink or by renaming as usearch

 ##This repository
 There are two directories of scripts, one called run_analysis - this is for if you already have databases and another called database_modify, which is for custom database work